gontract/gontract/README.md

 While input validation and result validation are mostly meant to catch runtime errors of a program (like invalid user input), preconditions and postconditions are mostly  meant to catch bugs in the software:

 *  preconditions catch bugs in the caller.
-*  postconditions catch bugs in the fubction implementation.
+*  postconditions catch bugs in the function implementation.